Where to Buy

 England, 1847

 Emily Bronte publishes Wuthering Heights as Ellis Bell.
 Charlotte publishes Jane Eyre the same year.
 The Bronte sisters write from an isolated Yorkshire parsonage.
 The Irish Famine devastates Ireland.
-Revolution will sweep Europe within a year.
+The revolutionary ferment of 1848 is already stirring across the continent.

 Awards & Adaptations